pdkst/models/README.md

 assertNotNull(response);
 ```

-In this example, we create an instance of the `OpenAI` class with our API key, define a `CompletionRequest` object with the desired parameters, and use the `completion.create()` method to generate text using the model.
+In this example, we create an instance of the `OpenAI` class with our API key, define a `CompletionRequest` object with the desired parameters, and use the `client.chat().completion()` method to generate text using the model.
 Finally, we print the generated text to the console.

 For more information on the available methods and parameters, please refer to the [OpenAI API documentation](https://beta.openai.com/docs/).